parlance-labs/.github/profile/README.md

 ## We teach you how to fish

-Here's something different about us: **we don't want long-term dependency**.
+Here's something different about us: **we don't want you to have a long-term dependency on us**.

 Our consultancy model is explicitly designed to make ourselves unnecessary.
 We don't chase recurring revenue or sell maintenance contracts - we think that creates perverse incentives.